jlima91/ska-sdp-instrumental-calibration/docs/src/sdm_mode.rst

 CLI Invocation
 --------------

-Pass ``--sdm-path`` as follows for invoking any of the INST pipeline:
+User can pass ``--sdm-path`` as follows while running any of the INST pipeline:

 .. code-block:: bash